tarantool/doc/doc/how-to/sql/improving_mysql.rst

         mysql menagerie -u root -p < cr_event_tbl.sql

 #.
 Enter MySQL console and massage the data for use with the
     Tarantool replicator.
-On this step, you:
+In this step, you:

     *   add an ID
     *   change a field name to avoid conflict